aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 #  Module 01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering

 ## Lab Overview

-In this lab, you will configure connectivity between the CoreServicesVnet and the ManufacturingVnet by adding peerings to allow traffic flow.
+In this lab, you will learn how to configure connectivity between two Azure Virtual Networks (VNets) by using VNet Peering.
+Specifically, you will establish peering between CoreServicesVnet and ManufacturingVnet, enabling traffic flow between the networks.

 ## Lab Objective